akshayballal95/behavioural_ai_ethics/Sven/sven_assignment.md

 # Evaluating the argument
 ### Assess the truth and validity of the premises in the argument.
+Since wireless communication is prone to external interference the risk of a data leak is significant.
+The ethical implication of interference in the form of deliberate hacking, might be that there are unknown third parties who are able to access your thoughts.
+This directly violates the 12th article in the UHDR.
+Since the document for UHDR is widely adopted as valid I will consider this a valid premise as well.

 ### Discuss the logical structure of the argument.